 Students wishing to prepare themselves to become certified foresters can do so by enrolling in the combined-curriculum program in forestry.
-This program requires a student to take his first three years at Calvin College, completing a minimum of twenty seven courses, and his final two years in the School of Natural Resources at the University of Michigan.
+This program requires a student to take his first three years at Calvin College, completing a minimum of twenty-seven and one-half course, and his final two years in the School of Natural Resources at the University of Michigan.
 At the end of his third year at Calvin, the student attends the University of Michigan summer camp.